suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Sheets can be like catnip to early coders, as you get accustomed to columnar data formats without even realising it.
 By writing complex queries over and over, I was implicitly learning another skill: translating data processing needs into a formal query, not unlike SQL.
 The first time I came across Google Bigquery, I wasn't as dumbfounded as I was years earlier when I encountered Apps Script.
-To my surprise, switching from the tabs of a Google Sheet to the tables of a Bigquery database had been much easier than expected when I was tasked with writing a query to extract bipartite graphs from a dataset of social media interactions with news posts.
+To my surprise, switching from the tabs of a Google Sheet to the tables of a Bigquery database was much than expected when tasked with building a query to extract bipartite graphs from a large dataset of social media interactions with news posts.

 #### From note to notebook

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzI1MzAzMjksLTUwMTA4NzU4MiwtMj
+eyJoaXN0b3J5IjpbLTU1NzQyODgzNywtMTQzMjUzMDMyOSwtNT
-AyNzg2ODc5OSw1ODEyMDY3MTksLTk3MDc0Mzg4OCwxNTExNTM2
+AxMDg3NTgyLC0yMDI3ODY4Nzk5LDU4MTIwNjcxOSwtOTcwNzQz
-Njc2XX0=
+ODg4LDE1MTE1MzY2NzZdfQ==
 -->